pkmn/engine/src/lib/gen1/README.md

 additional information is stored in `Move.Data` (`targets`) about what Pokémon Showdown believes the `Move.Target` to be (despite the concept of targeting not existing until Generation III when Doubles battles were introduced).
-More specifically, a move's "targeting" status is required in various places to determine how many frames to advance the RNG by.
+More specifically, a move's "targeting" status is required in various places to determine which protocol messages to print.

 | pkmn        | Pokémon Showdown |
 | ----------- | ---------------- |